What is a Risk Management Specialist?

 The states with the most job growth for Risk Management Specialist are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Salary for a Risk Management Specialist
+How Much Does a Risk Management Specialist Make?

 Risk Management Specialists who work in District of Columbia, Virginia, or Illinois, make the highest salaries.